tanghao-xiaomi/docs/CONTRIBUTING.md

 - Lines that are not part of your change should not be edited (e.g. **don't format unchanged lines, don't reorder existing imports**).
 - Add the appropriate license headers to any new files.

+### Before Submitting Your Code

+Following these guidelines before creating a new pull request will help speed up the review and merge process.

+- **Follow the Code Style Guide**: Ensure your code submission conforms to the [openvela Code Style Check Guide](./en/contribute/code_style_check_guide.md).
+Running local checks before submitting can help prevent unnecessary failures in the Continuous Integration (CI) pipeline.
+- **Add License Headers**: Add the standard license header to all new files.
+- **Add Unit Tests**: Include appropriate unit tests for your code changes to verify their correctness.
+- **Add Integration Tests**: If your changes involve interactions between multiple modules, add corresponding integration tests.
+- **Keep Commits Atomic**: Do not modify code unrelated to your changes.
+A single submission should focus on an independent feature or fix, avoiding unrelated formatting adjustments or code refactoring.

 ### Submitting Your Changes

 1. Check current status.